-- · Counterparty risk
+- Counterparty risk

-- Credit risk
+- · Credit risk

-- Debt Securities risk
+- Europe and Eurozone risk

-- · Europe and Eurozone risk
+- · Interest Rate Securities risk

-- Investment Funds risk
+- · Investment Funds risk

-- Market risk
+- · Market risk

 - Repurchase and Reverse Repurchase Transactions risk

-- Securitisation risk
+- · Securitisation risk

 Shares in Money Market Funds are not deposits or obligations of, or guaranteed or endorsed by, any bank, and are not insured or guaranteed by any other agency or regulatory body.
 The value of Shares held in a Money Market Fund may fluctuate.